When did the Holy Spirit first come to Earth?

 What does the term “baptized” with the Holy Spirit mean?

 To baptize means – to place into.
 Again, God the Father sent the Holy Spirit upon Jesus’ request, and subsequently, Jesus baptizes believers (i.e., puts them into) the Holy Spirit (Matthew 3:11.
 Mark 1:8.
 Luke 3:16.
 John 1:33).
 The first people to be baptized with the Holy Spirit, because of Jesus’ request to the Father (John 14:16.
 John 15:26.
-Acts 2:33), were the approximately 120 waiting in Jerusalem on the day of Pentecost including Mary Jesus’ mother (1) (Acts 1:4.
+Acts 2:33), are the approximately 120 waiting in Jerusalem on the day of Pentecost, including Mary Jesus’ mother (1) (Acts 1:4.
 Acts 1:12-15).
 The Holy Spirit came into the room and filled it with Himself (Acts 2:1,2).
 Therefore, they were placed into or baptized in the Holy Spirit (Acts 11:16), and the Holy Spirit came within them (1 Corinthians 12:13).

 We typically think of baptism (1) as taking a person and lowering them into a container full of water until they are completely immersed.
 However, the same effect could be had by having a person stand in an empty container and then fill the container with water until they are entirely immersed or baptized.
 The latter better describes what happened on the Day of Pentecost as the Holy Spirit filled the room, thus immersing or baptizing everyone present with Himself!

 The Holy Spirit baptized or immersed them in Himself, causing their dead (to God) spirits to be replaced with a new perfect spirit (Ezekiel 36:26,27.
 1 Corinthians 6:11.
 Hebrews 12:23).
 This is part of the mystery of the Body of Christ – the Holy Spirit (AKA, Spirit of Jesus (Acts 16:7), Spirit of Christ (Romans 8:9.
 1 Peter 1:11), or Spirit of Jesus Christ (Philippians 1:19)) comes inside us to join us all together with Jesus as our Head.

 Please allow me to go on record here to state that this in no way makes us God.
 We are the creation, and He, the triune God, is the creator!
 To Him alone be glory forever!
 (1 Timothy 1:17)